robinnewhouse/ATLASJetReconstruction/README.md

   tool.PseudoJetGetters = [ ... ]
 ```
 The user then configures a JetRecToolAlgo to use myjetscript.py (by
 setting its m_configScript member).
-Nothing else is needed.
+Nothing else is needed : on each
+event JetRecToolAlgo will call the configure JetRecTool and thus make
+its result available in the evt store.

 However when running with several jet algs in the same job, it will be
 painfull to maintain a version of myjetscript.py for each jet